10th Canadian Infantry Brigade

 The 10th Canadian Infantry Brigade was a formation of the Canadian Army in both World War I and World War II.
 The brigade fought on the Western Front during World War I, and in Normandy and north-west Europe during World War II.
 It formed part of the 4th Canadian Division.

 History

 World War I

 The 10th Brigade was part of the Canadian Expeditionary Force raised during the First World War.
+It was formed in England in April 1916.
 It participated in every major Canadian engagement from the Somme (from August 1916) to the last 100 days (1918).
 The 10th Canadian Infantry Brigade consisted of four battalions, and formed part of the 4th Division.
 The battalions were the 44th Battalion, the 46th Battalion, the 47th Battalion and the 50th Battalion.

 World War II

 The 10th Canadian Infantry Brigade was first assembled at Nanaimo, British Columbia in October 1940, although Nanaimo was not established as its headquarters until February 1941.
 In April 1941 it was moved east to the Niagara area, exchanging places with the 13th Canadian Infantry Brigade.
 During World War II, it was part of the Canadian 4th Armoured Division, alongside the 4th Canadian Armoured Brigade.

 The brigade consisted of the following units: